ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    ```
    {: pre}

+Open each twisty to see more of the dashboard.
+Choose different services in the **Service** drop down.
 This Grafana dashboard provides metrics for each workload.
 Explore the other dashboards provided as well.

 ### Observe your Service mesh with Kiali
 {: #openshift-service-mesh-12}